12 Top-Rated Fly Fishing Destinations in Tennessee

 The stream has populations of rainbow, brown, and brook trout and smallmouth bass.
 Many of the trout will be small in size in this stream (4 to 7 inches).
 Anglers enjoy the opportunities that the varied characteristics of this waterway offer in its different sections.
 Fishing regulations vary from section to section, so it is important to check with the TWRA before heading out, or hire a guide.

 The closest cities with lodging to the Little River are Maryville and Alcoa.
-You can also stay in Knoxville, which is a bigger city with more lodging options, like the Hyatt Place Knoxville or the budget-friendly Red Roof Plus+ and Suites.
+You can also stay in Knoxville, which is a bigger city with more lodging options.

 2. South Holston River

-Since this is a top fly fishing waterway in Tennessee, you will want to stay in nearby Kingsport at a place like the Hampton Inn or the Holiday Inn Express, so you can get to the waterway easily and early in the mornings without much travel time.
-Knoxville is a bit farther away but would also make a nice base.
+Since this is a top fly fishing waterway in Tennessee, you will want to stay in nearby Bristol, Kingsport, or in Johnson City so you can get to the waterway easily and early in the mornings.

 3. Abrams Creek

 One of the more unique fly fishing destinations in Tennessee is Abrams Creek, which is located inside Cades Cove in the Great Smoky Mountain National Park.
-Though not the most convenient waterway to access, it is a goldmine for anglers and also a popular spot for fly fishing because of the scenery.
+Though not the most convenient waterway to access, it is a visual treat for anglers and a popular spot for fly fishing because of the scenery.

 To access Abrams Creek, you have to drive through the Cades Cove Loop (an 11-mile one-way road) to the halfway point at the Abrams Falls Trailhead.
-The creek has large pools and a high concentration of nutrients and food resulting in some of the largest rainbow trout in the park.
+The creek has large pools and it is more fertile than other streams, resulting in some of the largest rainbow trout in the park.

 4. Clinch River

 One of the oldest tailwaters for fly fishing in Tennessee is on the Clinch River.
 It's located in east Tennessee, with 13 miles of tailwater that flows from the Norris Dam to the city of Clinton.
-This section has ideal fishing conditions because of the consistent water temperatures (around 50 degrees), and large brown and rainbow trout.
+This section has ideal fishing conditions with water temperatures around 50 degrees, and populations of large brown and rainbow trout.

 Brown trout ranging from four to eight pounds are not uncommon, and the state-record brown trout (28 pounds 12 ounces) came out of this river.
 The best time to hit Clinch River is mid-week, when fewer anglers are on the water.
 It can get quite crowded on afternoons and weekends.
 While this river offers optimal opportunities for wading, water levels can be unpredictable.